Albania North to South

 The Albania Classic tour offers a consistently comfortable standard of accommodation, combining modern city hotels, rural guesthouses and a memorable night in wooden cabins at Farma Sotira.
 Rooms are private and en-suite throughout, with reliable facilities and warm Albanian hospitality.

-We begin and end in Tirana at the centrally located Sky 2 Hotel, before moving through a mix of clean, friendly provincial hotels in Korçë, Përmet, Gjirokaster, Sarandë and Himarë.
+We begin and end in Tirana at a centrally located hotel, before moving through a mix of clean, friendly provincial hotels in Korçë, Përmet, Gjirokaster, Sarandë and Himarë.
 The standout rural highlight is the peaceful cabin stay at Farma Sotira, set among forests and mountain pastures.
 Hotels along the route have been chosen for comfort, character and convenient access to each day’s ride, from lakeside Pogradec to the Ionian coast.

 Across 8 nights, the tour includes: